A 1/10/40/100 Gbit NetFlow/IPFIX Probe, Traffic Classifier, and Packet Shunter

 |Max Concurrent Ports||Cento S||Cento M||Cento L||Cento XL||Cento XXL|

-nProbe™ Cento is available in beta as part of the nProbe package (nightly builds) in binary format.
-Licenses are provided on request (please drop us a mail), you will be able to purchase online your copy of nProbe™ Cento at the ntop e-shop.
+nProbe™ Cento is available in our repositories.
+You can purchase online your copy of nProbe™ Cento at the ntop e-shop.